iggy-pigy/ToDo-app-frontend/README.md

 This is the front end of a Todo Application, built throughout the Tech Returners Your Journey Into Tech course.
 It integrates with a backend, available here: https://github.com/Tech-Returners-Project-Team/tr-final-project-backend

+The hosted version of the application is available here: https://iggy-pigy.github.io/ToDo-app-frontend/

 ## Technology Used

 This project uses the following technology: